If you are looking to buy or adopt a Staffordshire Bull Terrier, you can view our :

-View Staffordshire Bull Terrier Dogs and Puppies for sale on the Pets4Homes website.
+Staffordshire Bull Terrier for sale section

 The Staffordshire Bull Terrier, or 'Staffy' as it is affectionately known amongst those who love them and live with them, has soared in popularity as a breed over the recent years.
 Fun and sometimes boisterous, the media and misguided people often portray or see them as aggressive dogs.
 In reality, this could not be further from the truth as with the correct breeding, handling and training these medium sized dogs will develop a big personality and like nothing more than a warm lap and a person whom they can devote themselves to.